MainfluxLabs/docs/docs/cli.md

   -t, --things-prefix string   Mainflux things service prefix -u, --users-prefix string    Mainflux users service prefix

-Use "mainflux-cli [command] --help" for more information about a command.
+Use "mainfluxlabs-cli [command] --help" for more information about a command.
 ```

 It is also possible to use the docker image `mainflux/cli` to execute CLI command: